elastic/elasticsearch-net/new_docs/contents/nest/facets/handling.markdown

         )
 	);

-Nest supports all the additional properties you can set on facets
+NEST supports all the additional properties you can set on facets

 	var queryResults = this.ConnectedClient.Search<ElasticSearchProject>(s=>s
 		.From(0)